davestj/scastd/CONTRIBUTING.md

 checksum file is missing, the job fails.
 For the exact commands, see the "Verify uploaded release assets" step in `.github/workflows/release.yml`.

+## Release Authentication

+The workflows that publish releases require a Personal Access Token (PAT) with the `repo` scope stored as `GH_PAT` in the repository secrets.
+The release jobs use this token via the `with: token:` field to upload assets and create GitHub releases.

 ## Release Notes

 Release notes are generated with `scripts/generate_release_notes.sh`.
 The